 The idea is to develop a first functional version of a product component.
 This version is not meant to be perfect, but to be usable by users in order to be tested in real conditions and then improved.
 This is how you can identify bugs or unmet needs as soon as possible, and rectify the situation.

 On the other hand, an incremental approach induces product development piece by piece.
-Cascade methods divide the project horizontally, i.e. site by site.
-In agile, the vertical incremental approach aims to successively build functional elements.
+Waterfall model methods divide the project horizontally, i.e. site by site.
+In agile model, the vertical incremental approach aims to successively build functional elements.

 If we take the manufacturing process of a car as an example: